buddy-works/buddy-cli/README.md

 ```
 Options:
 ```
  -v, --version      Show version
  -h, --help         Show help
  -j, --json         Output json
  -t, --token        The token used to authenticate the request -u, --url          The base URL for the app (default: api.buddy.works) -w, --workspace    The name of the workspace in which the command is run -p, --project      The name of the project in which the command is run -r, --revision     The revision from the repository that will be executed in the pipeline -c, --comment      The execution comment
  -f, --refresh      Execute from scratch
+ -e, --environment  Set environment variables for this execution
 ```

 #### Retry pipeline